 PV = 1000

 PVIF and FVIF tables are available to facilitate the ease of calculations.
-Following is an example of FVIF table with various periods and percentage of interest.
-For example in our case, we have to look for r =10 and n= 3, the value is 1.331.
-From this only we can find PVIF just by dividing it by 1, 0.751 (1/1.331) or a separate table is also available.
+Following is an example of an FVIF table with various periods and percentages of interest.
+For example, in our case, we have to look for r =10 and n= 3; the value is 1.331.
+From this only, we can find PVIF by dividing it by 1, 0.751 (1/1.331), or a separate table is also available.